Looking for THE Best Knife Set? If so, you’re in the right place. Check out my favorite on Amazon.

 Next up is carbon steel.
 While this blade can hold a sharp edge and retains a good weight, it is very prone to rust and stains.
 This is due to the lack of corrosion resistance in the steel.
 Consequently, these knives are relatively cheap, so beware if you want your knives to last!

 One step up from the carbon steel is stainless steel.
-This particular material essentially takes all of the benefits of carbon steel and adds corrosion resistance on top to protect against rust and stains.
+This particular material essentially takes all the benefits of carbon steel and adds corrosion resistance on top to protect against rust and stains.
 However, these knives will still need occasional sharpening and maintenance to keep their edge and prevent pitting.

 High-Carbon Stainless Steel

 The current pièce de résistance of the material world is high carbon stainless steel.
-This material is exceptionally strong and will allow you to tackle even the toughest kitchen tasks with ease.
+This material is exceptionally strong and will let you tackle even the toughest kitchen tasks with ease.
 On top of that, these blades have remarkable corrosion resistance and will maintain their edge for a long time, and when the time for sharpening does come around, the knife can be tuned up without any special equipment.

 Now that you know the material for your set, let’s take a look at overall shape and craftsmanship.
 To save time and material, many knife manufacturers will create their knives with a half-tang or just a partial tang.
 You undoubtedly picked up the clue in those names!
 When looking for a quality block set that you plan to have last for years and years, the words ‘half’ or ‘partial’ tang shouldn’t ring any positive bells in your head.